 Policy and Procedure #320.0, Homework

-The Homework policy and procedures outlines the inclusion of homework in school programs and recognizes the need to communicate clearly and effectively to inform support and engage students and families/caregivers with the learning goals related to homework.
+The Homework policy and procedures outlines the inclusion of homework in school programs and recognizes the need to communicate clearly and effectively to inform, support, and engage students and families/caregivers with the learning goals related to homework.

 On this page: